sindresorhus/type-fest/readme.md

 - [`Replace`](source/replace.d.ts) - Represents a string with some or all matches replaced by a replacement.
 - [`StringSlice`](source/string-slice.d.ts) - Returns a string slice of a given range, just like `String#slice()`.
 - [`StringRepeat`](source/string-repeat.d.ts) - Returns a new string which contains the specified number of copies of a given string, just like `String#repeat()`.
-- [`RemovePrefix`](source/remove-prefix.d.ts) - Removes the specified prefix from the start of a string.
+- [`RemovePrefix`](source/remove-prefix.d.ts) - Remove the specified prefix from the start of a string.

 ### Array